Autism Spectrum Disorders

 - Issues with social development

-- Fixations with textures, sounds, and other self-soothing methods
+- Fixation with textures, sounds, and other self-soothing methods

 - Extreme aversion to change